Generic Name: naftifine (NAF-ti-feen)

 - Naftin cream may cause harm if it is swallowed.
 If you may have taken it by mouth, contact your poison control center or emergency room right away.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Naftin cream while you are pregnant.
-It is not known if Naftin cream is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Naftin cream, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Naftin cream: